drooryck/distributed-systems/messaging-app/readme.md

 - make run-client
 This will spin up a streamlit application in your web-browser from which you will be able to use the messaging app.
 You can sign up, log-in, see the number of unread messages while you were away, send a message to another user, list all accounts that match a wildcard pattern and paginate through them, delete the account of the user you are logged in as, and log out of the account you are currently signed in with.

-2. Here is an overview of all files: messaging-app/
+1. Here is an overview of all files, messaging-app/
 │── test_suite/             # Directory containing all unit tests
 │   │── test_1_login.py     # Test for user login functionality